hasgeek/funnel/funnel/pages/about/policy/terms.md

 **Events**

-HasGeek organizes events e.g. conferences, workshops, hackathons and meetups for the community, and incurs expenses for venue, food, stationery & printing, audio & video facilities as well as other rental or purchased equipment.
-HasGeek reserves entry to select events only to valid ticket holders.
+Hasgeek organizes events e.g. conferences, workshops, hackathons and meetups for the community, and incurs expenses for venue, food, stationery & printing, audio & video facilities as well as other rental or purchased equipment.
+Hasgeek reserves entry to select events only to valid ticket holders.
 A ticket is valid only for the persons named on the ticket issued by us.

 Pricing for each event will be publicly available for a specified period before the event.
-Apart from making tickets available online, HasGeek may also hold a portion of the venue capacity for onsite ticket purchases.
-Tickets will be available for purchase until there is capacity at the venue, as defined by its safety guidelines or as set by HasGeek, whichever is lower.
+Apart from making tickets available online, Hasgeek may also hold a portion of the venue capacity for onsite ticket purchases.
+Tickets will be available for purchase until there is capacity at the venue, as defined by its safety guidelines or as set by Hasgeek, whichever is lower.

 Fulfilment for an event happens on the conclusion of the event associated with a validly purchased/issued ticket.
 That means that ‘technically’ the service has been provided once the event ends, even though we may provide the User with additional materials after the event.